July 30, 2019

 Buying domain names to resell isn’t the only way to profit from them.
 You can make money in other ways, such as:

-• Domain LeasingRenting your domain name to another party for an extended period.
-You’ll be paid at specific intervals, e.g., monthly, quarterly, or yearly, giving you steady income for as long as the lease lasts.
+• Domain LeasingRent your domain name to another party for an extended period.
+You’ll be paid at specific intervals such as monthly, quarterly or annually, giving you steady income for as long as the lease lasts.

 • Parked domains: You can keep a domain and make money by placing ads on the homepage with a strategy called “domain parking.”
 You might also redirect the parked domain to an existing website you operate that generates revenue.